jiehua1995/siyuan-plugin-icon-insertor/README.md

 ## Installation

-1. Download the plugin and place it in the SiYuan plugin directory.
+1. Install the plugin in SiYuan Note.
 2. Enable the plugin in the SiYuan settings.

 ## Usage